 How are synthetic identities created?

-Most thieves who perform synthetic ID theft do so by creating an artificial identity to carry out financial crimes.
-Often these synthetic identities use information from a real person's identity or the identities of multiple people.
+Most thieves who commit synthetic ID theft create an artificial identity to facilitate financial crimes.
+Often, these synthetic identities use information from a real person's identity or the identities of multiple people.

-This is because criminals need legitimate data such as valid Social Security numbers (SSNs), addresses, phone numbers, and other personally identifiable information (PII) to open up new accounts, receive funds, or make purchases.
+This is because criminals need legitimate data, such as valid Social Security numbers (SSNs), addresses, phone numbers, and other personally identifiable information (PII), to open new accounts, receive funds, or make purchases.

 Synthetic identity thieves often use the internet, data breaches, or the dark web to access databases containing personal information about consumers.
 The data they steal to create these identities can come from a living person, a deceased person, a child, or a combination of all these sources.
 Criminals then take the information they source and create a manipulated or manufactured synthetic identity.